Finding Duplicates at Scale

 Bounded concurrency

 This is wrong for SSDs and catastrophic for HDDs.
 Sixty parallel I/O requests do not make a drive read sixty times faster.
-They make it spend more time deciding what to read than actually reading.
-The sweet spot was 6 workers in a bounded TaskGroup, found through measurement on an NVMe SSD.
+They saturate the I/O queue and add contention in the driver stack.3 The sweet spot was 6 workers in a TaskGroup with a manual concurrency cap,4 found through measurement on an NVMe SSD with small random reads.
 A spinning disk would want fewer.
 A fast RAID array might handle more.
 The number is not the point.
 The point is that bounded concurrency, where you pick a limit and stick to it, almost always beats unbounded concurrency for I/O.

 The UI problem